A free portfolio or website template with HTML, CSS and JavaScript

 The images change every 2000 milliseconds or 2 seconds, you can speed up the change or slow it down and see how you want the slide-show to function.

-If you are happy with your portfolio site and want to host it on an URL (Unique Resource Locator) Part 5 of Learning to Code concludes this series with instructions of how to deploy your project with Netifly.
+If you are happy with your portfolio site and want to host it on an URL (Unique Resource Locator) Part 5 of Learning to Code concludes this series with instructions of how to deploy your project with Netifly and a quick understanding of internet, the environment and framework, within which web development works.